Introduction

 ## [1] "Found 2542 associated pathways."

-Each row returns a pathway attributed to one of the input analytes.
-To retrieve the number of unique pathways returned for all analytes or each analyte, try the following:
+Each row returns a pathway attributed to each input analytes.
+To retrieve the number of unique pathways returned for all or each analyte, try the following:

 print(paste("Number of Unique Pathways Returned for All Analytes:",